 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

 It is in a magnificent and relaxing setting that the Bardet family cultivates its 60 ha of vines.
-In Saint-Emilion, on the banks of the Dordogne, a key element in the history of the vineyard, the passion for wine has been passed on from father to son for several generations in the family business.Lire plus Learn more
+In Saint-Emilion, on the banks of the Dordogne, a key element in the history of the vineyard, the passion for wine is growing...Lire plus Learn more

 Philippe Bardet, the current owner of the Bardet vineyards, has decided to develop the family vineyard since it has grown from 9 to 55 hectares in the Saint-Emilion Grand Cru appellation and from 0 to 35 hectares in the Castillon, Côtes de Bordeaux appellation.
 In 1994, his fight against limiting the effects of viticulture on the environment encouraged him to get involved in FARRE (Forum des Agriculteurs Responsables et Respectueux de l'Environnement).
 He then became a member of the Saint-Emilion Wine Council, where he headed the technical commission in charge of terroir and sustainable development.
 In addition, he is co-president of the technical commission of the CIVB (Conseil interprofessionnel du vin de Bordeaux) and a member of the regional commission of the INAO (Institut national de l'origine et de la qualité).
 This respectful conduct ensures ISO 14001 certification.
 In addition, he is President of the Bordeaux Wine EMS (Environmental Management System for Bordeaux Wines).
 In this logic, it puts in place many measures to limit the impact on the environment, such as grassing in the vines, the reconstitution of natural ecosystems thanks to hedges around the plots, the observation of the vineyard by a meteorological station, the strict waste sorting system and the use of geothermal energy.